dotnet/roslyn/docs/infrastructure/cross-platform.md

 ## Using the compiler

-After building, there will be a `csc` in the `artifacts/bin/csc/Debug/netcoreapp2.1` and `artifacts/bin/csc/Debug/net472` directories.
+After building, there will be a `csc` in the `artifacts/bin/csc/Debug/netcoreapp2.1` and `artifacts/bin/csc/Debug/netcoreapp3.0` and `artifacts/bin/csc/Debug/net472` directories.
 Use the former to run on .NET Core and the latter on Mono.

 ### Running `csc.exe` on Mono